Professor Pavel Matousek – Laser Man

 We swiftly filed 8 patents, which became the basis of our company Cobalt Light Systems.

 Cobalt Light Systems is perhaps best known for its airport security scanners.
-Can you describe how these work and their impact to passenger ?
+Can you describe how these work and their impact to passenger travel?

 The scanners are currently the size of a microwave oven but right now we are launching a SORS handheld device.
 This should have further applications for first responder teams called to spillages of unknown substances and fire fighters attending chemical fires.